-- To select the MSI home directory endpoint, click in one of the Endpoint fields, and type UMN MSI Home and select it from the search results.
+To select the MSI home directory endpoint, click in one of the Endpoint fields, and type UMN MSI Home and select it from the search results.

 Globus automatically retries failed transfers over a period of 24 hours following an initial transfer request.
 If a transfer request contains an error such that it will never succeed, it is beneficial to delete the request using the activity panel, to prevent continued failed transfer attempts.

 Users are advised against using one endpoint as both source and destination for a single transfer, as this slows the endpoint, and more effective techniques for moving data within MSI are available.

 As with other transfer methods, users may only transfer data for which they have normal filesystem read access, and may only place new data in directories for which they have normal filesystem write access.
 Globus is bound by filesystem permissions in the usual way.

 Additionally, a user may only perform Globus transfers involving data within their home directory and other locations such as their group shared directory ~/../shared and their group public directory ~/../public.
 Other directories such as /scratch.global are available as well.
 If a path is unavailable and you would like it to be made available, contact the helpdesk.

 On MSI systems Globus will deny transfers involving home directory hidden, aka ‘dot’, files.

 Setting Up a Globus Endpoint on a Local Machine